File Sharing and Copyright Infringement

 Illegal File Sharing Policy at Bellarmine

-Students are required to respect the intellectual property rights of others.
+As stated in the Student Handbook, found in the Student Affairs section of the website, students are required to respect the intellectual property rights of others.
 The sharing of copyrighted materials such as music and movies either through P2P (peer-to-peer) file sharing or other means, without the permission of the copyright owner is illegal and can have very serious legal repercussions.
 Those found guilty of violating copyrights in this way have been fined enormous sums of money.
 Accordingly, the unauthorized distribution of copyrighted materials is prohibited and will be considered a violation of the University's Acceptable Use Policy.
 Students are encouraged to visit this page for a list of legal alternatives to obtain music, movies, and television shows.

 Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.